fieldtrip/website/workshop/practicalmeeg2022/handson_raw2erp.md

 For the visualisation of the gradiometers, we first compute the magnitude of the gradient by combining the 'horizontal' and 'vertical' gradients at each sensor location, using **[ft_combineplanar](/reference/ft_combineplanar)**.

-    % combine planar gradients and visualise the gradiometer data cfg              = [];
+    % combine planar gradients and visualize the gradiometer data cfg              = [];
     avg_faces_c      = ft_combineplanar(cfg, avg_faces);
     avg_famous_c     = ft_combineplanar(cfg, avg_famous);